FruitGooseKSP/CastAway/README.md

 automatically.
 The player, instead of being responsible for making the vessel go, is now responsible for making it stop instead.

 - Pressing "A" (yaw left) will turn the raft left.
 Pressing "D" (yaw right) will turn the raft right.
-Pressing "S" (pitch up) will furl the sails (slow you down.
+Pressing "S" (pitch up) will furl the sails (slow you down).
 As stated above, releasing "S" will unfurl the sails and accelerate you up to top speed.

 - To stop sailing, press the (now reading) "Lower Anchor" button which will slow you pretty quickly!
 You will no longer be suseptible to wind power.